-- Check the box and click ‘Save’ to confirm.
+- Check the 'Enabled' box and click ‘Save’ to confirm.

 Add a New Raw Good

-Raw Goods exist separate from your sellable inventory items.
-They’re created with their own tracking and management information and attach to sellable items.
+Raw Goods exist separate from sellable inventory items.
+They are created with their own tracking and management information and attached to items.

 - Click 'Add Raw Good' to create a new raw good.